aadey002/truereach-app/replit.md

 - Supports validate-on-blur and validate-while-typing modes
 - Integration documentation at `/widget-integration`
 - Test page available at `/widget-test.html`
+- Works with PioneerRx, Rx30, PrimeRx, ScriptPro, EnterpriseRx, and all major pharmacy systems

 ## User Preferences